• Menu

 Down

 From "stand," the dog folds back into a "down"; the front feet do not move and the dog does not sit first.
 From a "sit," the dog collapses downwards; the dog's front feet do not move.
-Can be completed at a distance, in motion, and at the handler's sides.
-"Stay" is implied; requires release or next cue.
+This can be completed at a distance, in motion, and at the handler's sides.
+"Stay" is implied, and release or the next cue is required.

 Stand